See No Evil, Hear No Evil (film)

 See No Evil, Hear No Evil is a 1989 American crime comedy film directed by Arthur Hiller.
 The film stars Gene Wilder as a deaf man and Richard Pryor as a blind man who work together to thwart a trio of murderous thieves.
 This is the third film (in a series of four) featuring Wilder and Pryor, who had appeared previously in the 1976 film Silver Streak and the 1980 film Stir Crazy.
 The film was released in the United States on May 12, 1989.

-Released to a mixed to negative critical reception, See No Evil... was the comic duo's last financially successful film as a screen couple.
+Released to a mixed to negative critical reception, See No Evil... was the comic duo's last financially successful film as a screen pairing.
 Their next film together, 1991's Another You, was a box office failure as well as a critical one, and it proved to be the last collaboration of Wilder and Pryor.

 Plot

 David "Dave" Lyons, a deaf man, and Wallace "Wally" Karew, a blind man, meet when Wally applies for a job in Dave's NYC concession shop.
-After a brief period of confusion and antagonism, Wally and Dave become close friends.
+After a brief period of confusion and antagonism, they become close friends.
 Dave reads lips and guides Wally when they travel, and Wally tells Dave about invisible sources of sound and what people say behind his back.
-At a local bar, Wally defeats an aggressive bully in a fistfight with assistance from Dave, who uses clock-face directions to tell Wally where his opponent is.
-Dave gives him a job at his shop.

-One morning, as Wally waits outside for the day's newspapers, a bookmaker who Wally owes money to walks into Dave's shop with a suitcase.
-When the man is approached by a woman named Eve, he quickly hides a gold coin from his suitcase in a coin dish.
-Eve takes the suitcase and shoots the man as Dave – whose back is turned – reads the information on a box of antacid pills.
+After being hired at the shop, Wally waits outside for the day's newspapers.
+Meanwhile, a bookmaker to whom Wally owes money walks into Dave's shop with a briefcase.
+When the man is approached by a woman named Eve, he hides a gold coin from his suitcase in a coin dish.
+Eve takes the briefcase and shoots the man while Dave’s back is turned.

-Dave does not see the shooting, but notices Eve's legs as she leaves.
+Dave does not see the shooting but notices Eve's legs as she leaves.
 Wally, who heard the gunshot, walks into the shop and trips over the dead body.
-Dave then rushes to help Wally and picks up the gun which Eve left behind.
-The police find them over the body, with Dave holding the gun.
+Dave then rushes to help Wally and picks up the gun that Eve left behind.
+The police find them over the body with Dave holding the gun.
 As they are arrested, Wally picks up the day's collections from the coin dish and stashes them in his pocket.

-At the police station, Dave and Wally are interrogated by Detective Captain Emile Braddock and Lieutenant Gatlin, who make them the prime suspects as they are unconvincing as witnesses.
+At the police station, Dave and Wally are interrogated by Detective Captain Emile Braddock and Lieutenant Gatlin, who make them the prime suspects after they are unconvincing as witnesses.
 When Eve and her accomplice Kirgo – hoping to recover the coin – pose as attorneys to bail them out, Wally recognizes Eve's perfume and Dave her legs, but Braddock ignores them when they insist that she is the killer.